laith-alskaf/vuejs-todo-app/README.md

 └── main.ts              # Application entry point & Vuetify initialization
 ```

-## 📜 License

-This project is licensed under the ISC License.

----
 <div align="center">
   <i>Built with ❤️ using Vue 3 and Vuetify</i>
 </div>